ektrah/rdf-toolkit/README.md

 This command will start a local HTTP server and serve the graph explorer or the static website created with the `make explorer` and `make site` commands, respectively.

+### init

+This command will create a new configuration file.

 ### add file

 This command will add a Turtle file to the configuration file.

+### list files

+This command will list the Turtle files in the configuration file.

 ### remove file